albertpapyan/albert-git/README.md

 # albert-git
-A demo repo for epam devops school
+A demo repo for cool epam devops school